jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 The progress-bar can be sized from a thin (`tiny`) to extra thick (`extra-large`) bar using the `size` property.
 No color is used in this example so the default color black is used.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-size.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-size.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mNOMbWsZNebw_4O9Ws--4_pb-sizel.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mNOMbWsZNebw_4O9Ws--4_pb-sizel.PNG" size="80" width="1240" height="2500" position="center" caption="Progess-bar sizes" alt="Progess-bar sizes"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mNOMbWsZNebw_4O9Ws--4_pb-sizel.PNG" size="80" position="center" caption="Progess-bar sizes" alt="Progess-bar sizes"}
 :::
 ::::